What does the Emeriti Association do?

 - The Association identifies the concerns and needs of emeriti, as well as those of faculty members planning to retire, and informs the Chancellor and the appropriate Academic Senate committees of these needs and concerns.
 The Association works closely with the UCSB Academic Senate Committee on Emeriti Relations and Retirement Matters to keep abreast of and to anticipate the pertinent needs and concerns.

 - The Association promotes social and cultural activities for emeriti.
-The Association schedules two luncheons, one in the Fall and one in the Spring, each year.
-These luncheons, open to the public, not only bring emeriti and spouses and friends together, but also include presentations of general interest by outstanding faculty and community members.
-The Association also co-sponsors with the Retirees Association publication of a quarterly Emeriti and Staff Retirees Newsletter, and on occasions joins with staff retirees or the Alumni Associations on excursions.
+The Emeriti/Retirees Center puts together spring and fall events, as well as monthly discussion meetings.
+These events not only bring emeriti and spouses and friends together, but also include presentations of general interest by outstanding faculty and community members.
+The Association also co-sponsors with the Retirees Association publication of a quarterly Emeriti and Staff Retirees Newsletter.

 What has the Emeriti Association done?

 - The Association successfully persuaded the Santa Barbara Division of the Academic Senate to establish as Committee on Emeriti Relations and Retirement Matters.
 Prior to that time, no Senate committee had as its main priority the needs and concerns of what promised to be an increasing number of emeriti.
 The Committee has been instrumental in promoting the welfare of the emeriti in a number of ways, including protecting the privilege of use of the Library, and securing free parking permits for emeriti and surviving spouses.